Skip to content

 How Much Is Child Support in New Jersey?

-If you make $60,000 a year in New Jersey, child support for 1 child is estimated at $536 per month ($6,432 per year) based on the NJ Court Rule 5:6A.
+If you make $60,000 a year in New Jersey, child support for 1 child is estimated at $1,105 per month ($13,260 per year).
 This assumes the other parent earns approximately $36,000/year.
-Actual amounts depend on both parents' incomes, custody arrangements, and additional expenses.
+Actual amounts depend on both parents' incomes, custody time, and add-on expenses (child care, health insurance).

 New Jersey Child Support Estimates by Income (2026)